-Using a sauna before or after a workout can have a big impact on your performance as well as on your recovery.
-Different opinions exist around when to use a sauna in relation to exercising.
+Using a sauna before or after a workout can have a significant impact on your performance as well as on your recovery.
+Different opinions exist about when to use a sauna in relation to exercising.

-Some say it’s better to do this before, while others prefer to use a sauna after their workout in the gym.
+Some say it’s better to jump in a sauna before exercising, while others prefer to use a sauna after doing their workouts in the gym.

 Benefits of Sauna Before Workout

-Some people prefer to schedule in a sauna session before exercising.
-A light sauna session before workout helps to warm up the body and loosen up the muscles which is important before starting your exercise.
+Some people prefer to schedule a sauna session before exercising.
+A light sauna before a workout helps warm the body and loosen up the muscles, which is important before starting your exercise.

-A short sauna session before your workout can also be used to stretch the muscles, especially those that will be used most during your upcoming workout.
+A short sauna session before your workout can also be used to stretch the muscles, particularly those muscles that will be used most during your planned workout.

 Find a Balance

 It’s important that you find that perfect balance and don’t stay too long in the sauna before you start your workout.

 A sauna session has a relaxing effect on both the body and mind.
-But when you exercise, you’ll need to be alert.
+But when you exercise, you will, of course, need to be alert and focused.

-Using a sauna also elevates your heart rate and it makes you sweat.
-This is great, but you don’t want to overdo this when you still need to exercise, otherwise you won’t perform very well.
+Using a sauna also elevates your heart rate and makes you sweat.
+That is great, but you don’t want to overdo it when you still need to exercise.
+Otherwise, you might not perform as well as you should.

-In short, a sauna before workout is fine as long as you keep it short.
+In short, a sauna before a workout is fine as long as you keep it short.
 It should really only be done to help warm up the body.

 Also, always drink water during and after your sauna session.
 Dehydration is one of the most important things to avoid when exercising.

 Benefits of Sauna After Workout

-Most people though prefer to use a sauna after they’ve done their workout.
-This makes sense because a tired mind (and body) naturally wants to relax and a sauna can help with this.
+Most people, though, prefer to use a sauna after they complete their workout.
+This makes sense because a tired mind (and body) naturally wants to relax, and a sauna can absolutely help with this.

-A sauna session not only relaxes the mind, it also helps the muscles to relax after an intense workout.
+A sauna session not only relaxes the mind but also helps the muscles relax after an intense workout.